Dhghomon/easy_rust/README.md

 You can see in `String::from("Adrian Fahrenheit Țepeș")` that it is easy to make a `String` from a `&str`.
 The two types are very closely linked together, even though they are different.

-You can even write emojis thanks to UTF-8.
+You can even write emojis, thanks to UTF-8.

 ```rust
 fn main() {